mahmoudparsian/big-data-mapreduce-course/syllabus/2019-Winter/syllabus-santa-clara-univ-Winter-2019.md

 ## Course Description & Objectives

-* The purpose of this class is to understand the fundamentals of big data, MapReduce, and use Spark, PySpark, and Hadoop to solve simple big data problems.
+* Understand the fundamentals of big data and MapReduce
+* Use Spark and PySpark to solve big data problems

-* Another purpose is to use SQL for NoSQL data
+* Use SQL for NoSQL data (DataFrames in Spark)

 ## Objectives